healpy/healpy/INSTALL.rst

 Healpy depends on the HEALPix C++ and cfitsio C libraries.
 Source code for both is included with Healpy and is built automatically, so you do not need to install them yourself.
-Only Linux and MAC OS X are supported, not Windows.
+Only Linux and MAC OS X are supported, Windows only through the "Windows Subsystem for Linux" (see below).

 Binary installation with conda (RECOMMENDED)
 -----------------------